lumail/lumail/README.md

 * The contents of `lib/` to `/etc/lumail2/lib`.
 * The contents of `perl.d` to `/etc/lumail2/perl.d`.

-NOTE: If you wish to use IMAP you'll need to install the two perl modules `JSON` and `Net::IMAP::Client`.
+**NOTE**: If you wish to use IMAP you'll need to install the two perl modules `JSON` and `Net::IMAP::Client`.
 Upon a Debian GNU/Linux system this can be done
 via:

      apt-get install libnet-imap-client-perl libjson-perl